withastro/astro.build/src/posts/astro-023.md

 `set:text` is also available to set the element text directly, similar to setting the `.text` property on an element in the browser.
 Together, these two directives give you a bit more control over the Astro output when you need it.

-## Improved `import.meta.env` support
+## Improved <code data-astro-raw>import.meta<wbr>.env</code> support

 For security, Vite only loads environment variables that are explicitly opted-in to be exposed with a `PUBLIC_` prefix.
 Because Astro runs entirely on the server, this restricition meant that private, server-side environment variables weren't very useful at all.

-In Astro v0.23, `import.meta.env` now supports private environment variables during SSR, but only exposes `PUBLIC_` variables to the client.
+In Astro v0.23, <code data-astro-raw>import.meta<wbr>.env</code> now supports private environment variables during SSR, but only exposes `PUBLIC_` variables to the client.
 See our [Environment Variables documentation](https://docs.astro.build/en/guides/environment-variables/) to learn more.

 ## Better builds with Vite v2.8